Wind and Cloud

-Wind and Cloud, also known as Fung Wan and The Storm Riders, is a Taiwanese television series based on Hong Kong artist Ma Wing-shing's manhua series Fung Wan.
-Vincent Zhao and Peter Ho starred as the titular protagonists.
-The series was first broadcast on CTV in Taiwan in 2002, and was followed by Wind and Cloud 2 in 2004.
+Wind and Cloud, also known as Fung Wan and The Storm Riders, is a Chinese–Taiwanese wuxia television series adapted from the Hong Kong manhua series Fung Wan by Ma Wing-shing.
+Starring Vincent Zhao and Peter Ho as the titular protagonists, the series was first broadcast in mainland China on 8 June 2002.
+It was followed by a 2005 sequel, Wind and Cloud 2, which was produced by a different team and starred a completely new cast (except Zhao and Ho, who reprised their roles).

-Plot
+Synopsis

-The plot is based on the first two-story arcs in the manhua series.
-Xiongba, the chief of the martial arts clan Under Heaven Society, learns from the prophet Nipusa that he will rise to prominence in the jianghu (martial artists' community) with the help of "Wind and Cloud".
-By chance, he meets two boys – Nie Feng (Wind) and Bu Jingyun (Cloud) – and immediately accepts them as his apprentices.
-When Nie Feng and Bu Jingyun are grown up, Nipusa reveals to Xiongba that his downfall will also be due to "Wind and Cloud".
-To prevent this from happening, Xiongba devises an elaborate scheme to make Nie Feng and Bu Jingyun destroy each other, but the plan fails.
-The rest of the story focuses on the character development of Nie Feng and Bu Jingyun, such as their relationships with their respective lovers, and their journeys to becoming top-notch fighters in the jianghu.
+The series follows the first two story arcs in the manhua series.
+Xiongba, the chief of the martial arts clan Tianxiahui, learns from the prophet Nipusa that he will rise to prominence in the wulin with the help of Wind and Cloud.
+By chance, he meets two boys – Nie Feng (Wind) and Bu Jingyun (Cloud) – and takes them as his apprentices.

+When Nie Feng and Bu Jingyun are grown up, Nipusa reveals to Xiongba that his downfall will also be due to Wind and Cloud.
+To prevent the prophecy from becoming reality, Xiongba plots to turn Nie Feng and Bu Jingyun against each other, but his plan fails.
+Nie Feng and Bu Jingyun embark on their own journeys to mastering more powerful skills and becoming top-tier fighters in the wulin, while at the same time meeting their respective romantic partners.

-At one point, Xiongba is betrayed by his followers, loses his powers and finds himself at the mercy of Bu Jingyun.
-He promises to repent and retire permanently from the jianghu, so Bu Jingyun spares him.
-In the meantime, Juewushen, a Japanese warrior, arrives in China with his clan with the intention of dominating the Chinese jianghu.
-Nie Feng and Bu Jingyun join forces to defeat Juewushen and drive away the invaders.
-Towards the end of the series, it is revealed that Xiongba has been secretly plotting to stage a comeback and realise his ambition of ruling the jianghu.
-Nie Feng and Bu Jingyun combine efforts to overcome Xiongba and restore peace, thus fulfilling Nipusa's prophecy.
+At one point, Xiongba is betrayed by his followers, loses his powers, and finds himself at Bu Jingyun's mercy.
+He promises to repent and retire permanently from the wulin, so Bu Jingyun spares him.
+In the meantime, a Japanese warrior Juewushen leads his clan to China in a bid to dominate the wulin and rule China.
+Nie Feng and Bu Jingyun join forces to stop and defeat Juewushen.

+Towards the end, it is revealed that Xiongba has been secretly plotting to stage a comeback and realise his ambition of controlling the wulin.
+Nie Feng and Bu Jingyun combine forces to defeat their treacherous former master and fulfil the prophecy.